-Goal for Adults: Introduce the concept of
+Goal for Adults: Introduce the concept of friction and how it affects motion

 Goal for Children: Gain hands-on experience with the concept of friction